Replicating weak-lensing summary-statistic covariances with normalizing flows: Results

 We show in Figure~\ref{fig:DV_stats_cov} the ratio of covariances between the NF-generated and simulated datasets for each summary statistic.
-In the case of the covariance comparison, we focus primarily on the off-diagonal components and compute their relative values as $\rho^{\prime} = \sqrt{C_{ij}^{\rm NF}/C_{ij}^{\rm Sim}}$, where $C_{ij}^{\mathrm{NF}}$ denotes the covariance of the summary statistic generated by the NF network, and $C_{ij}^{\mathrm{Sim}}$ represents the corresponding covariance from the SLICS simulations.
-We adopt this definition instead of the classical correlation coefficient, $\rho = C_{ij}/\sqrt{C_{ii}C_{jj}}$, to avoid normalizing by the diagonal elements, which could mask small differences if the variances differ between datasets.
-The quantity $\rho^{\prime}_{ij}$ provides a more direct measure of deviations related to the standard deviation, consistent with the quantities shown in the lower panels of Figure~\ref{fig:DV_stats}.
-This choice facilitates the interpretation of fractional differences in the covariance structure.
+In the case of the covariance comparison, we focus primarily on the off-diagonal components and compute their relative values as \newtext{$\rho^{\prime} = C_{ij}^{\rm NF}/\sqrt{C_{ii}^{\rm Sim}C_{jj}^{\rm Sim}}$, where $C_{ij}^{\mathrm{NF}}$ denotes the covariance of the summary statistic generated by the NF network, and $C_{ij}^{\mathrm{Sim}}$ represents the corresponding covariance from the SLICS simulations.
+We adopt this definition $C_{ii}^{\mathrm{Sim}}$ instead of the classical correlation coefficient, $\rho = C_{ij}/\sqrt{C_{ii}C_{jj}}$, for comparing directly with the diagonal terms of the SLICS covariance (the variance at $i$ and $j$ bins).
+This choice facilitates the interpretation of fractional differences in the covariance structure comparing directly with the baseline covariance provided by simulations.
+Therefore in the ideal test when the covariance matrix is fully recovered by generated sample $\rho^{\prime} - \rho$ is close to zero.}

-Figure~\ref{fig:DV_stats_cov} shows that the off-diagonal terms of the covariance are underestimated by the network by approximately $5\%$ for $C_{\ell}^{\kappa\kappa}$ and the PDF, and by about $10\%$ for the MFs, as indicated by the light-blue colors.
+Figure~\ref{fig:DV_stats_cov} shows that the off-diagonal terms of the covariance are underestimated by the network by approximately $5\%$ for $C_{\ell}^{\kappa\kappa}$, $5\%$ for the PDF, and $13\%$ for MFs, as indicated by the light-blue colors.
 Some of these values might be expected, as some of the statistics are divided into several data bins, such as $C_{\ell}^{\kappa\kappa}$, making the covariance be more sensitive to sampling noise.
 Overall, these values remain stable across the different binnings of $\ell$-multipoles and normalized field values $\nu$ tested for the data vectors.
-The accuracy, however, decreases slightly for configurations with $N_{\ell\text{-bins}}>50$ and $N_{\nu\text{-bins}}>20$.
+The accuracy, however, decreases slightly for configurations with $N_{\ell\text{-bins}}>50$ and $N_{\nu\text{-bins}}>20$. \newtext{However, there is a clear tendency to underestimate the off-diagonal covariance terms (blue gradient) for higher multipoles $\ell > 805$ when compared with the variance of SLICS simulations.
+This is repeated in the NG statistics, such as the values for MFs, which are poorly recovered in the generated sample.}